johnnyhcy929/johnnyhcy929/README.md

-I am Johnny.
-Nice to meet you !!!
+I am Johnny who are addicted to learn anything new from technology!